ov-studio/Vital.kit/console/src/README.md

 npm run build
 ```

 Outputs a single self-contained file: `../build/index.html`.
-This is the file you give to Godot - drop it in wherever `console/index.html` currently lives.
+This is the file that Vital.sandbox serves.
 It has no external dependencies (no CDN, no separate JS/CSS files to keep in sync) and no test harness code.

 To preview the production build locally before shipping it: